-Anything Grants will support projects, infrastructure and programs of local Jewish organizations
+Anything Grants will support projects, infrastructure and programs of local Jewish organizations.

-Criteria for one-time Anything Grants:
+Criteria for Anything Grants:

 - Grants will be given to Jewish non-profit agencies, organizations or synagogues in the St. Louis community.

 - Grants will range from $1,000 to $5,000.

 - The request should be for 50% of your projected program budget – you must articulate how the other 50% will be raised.
 Grantees will be required to provide evidence of the matching funds that were raised.

 - Your request should not be part of a larger campaign.
 We want to fund projects that can be accomplished with our contribution as half of the project budget.

 - Your agency must have 501(c)3 tax status.

 - We encourage submission of proposals for specific one-time needs.
 If it is for an ongoing project, a sustainability plan must be articulated.

 - Projects must be completed by December 1, 2016